 Furthermore, implementing his mechanical and theoretical knowledge in observation of nature, he came up with the rules of linear perspective all by himself.
 Before coming up with this idea for Florence Duomo, he spent years observing, measuring, sketching and deciphering secrets of the ancient monuments in Rome.
 In fact, Brunelleschi’s whole life seems like a long and challenging apprenticeship for building the most imposing dome in Italy.
 The kind of unmatched construction, beauty, and power Florence so dearly longed for.

 Despite the secrecy, the design did pique the committee's interest.
 A legend has it that Brunelleschi, frustrated by the requests to see his plans proposed a challenge.
-He proclaimed that the commission to build the cupola should be given to the architect who could make an egg stand upright.
+He proclaimed that only an architect who could make the egg stand upright should get the commission to build the cupola.
 Several engineers and architects attempted to do so but to no avail.
 When it was Brunelleschi’s turn, he took the egg, flattened it on one end with a gentle whack and placed it on the table upright.
 Naturally, the other architects rose in protest that anyone could have done such a simple thing.
 To that Brunelleschi replied that they could have built the dome, too, if he showed them how.
 The committee, impressed, awarded him the commission…

 At last, two years after the announcement of the public competition, in 1420, the committee agreed to make Filippo Brunelleschi the leader and supervisor of the project.
 However, being bankers and merchants who believed in competition as the best way to ensure quality control, they threw a challenging stipulation into the mix.
 The committee appointed Lorenzo Ghiberti, a fellow Florentine goldsmith and Brunelleschi’s “nemesis,” as project co-supervisor.